dvdbisong/dvdbisong.github.io/gcp-ml-seminar/keras.md

 A callback function of the `model.fit()` method returns the loss and evaluation score for each epoch.
 This information is stored in a variable and plotted.

-In this examle, to illustrate model visualization with Keras, we build an MLP network using the Keras Functional API to classify the MNIST handwriting dataset.
+In this example, to illustrate model visualization with Keras, we build an MLP network using the Keras Functional API to classify the MNIST handwriting dataset.

 ```python
 import tensorflow as tf